BishopSam/genti_audio_dsa/README.md

 in `lib/`, and unit tests in `test/`.

 # How to run
-First of if you do not have the dart sdk installed, you can visit the flutter website https://flutter.dev/ and install it
+First off if you do not have the dart sdk installed, you can visit the flutter website https://flutter.dev/ and install it

 Next up download this code's zip file and extract it.